 Many of the most famous dishes throughout history seem to have almost mythological origin stories surrounding their origins.
 Carbonara sauce is no exception to this trend.
 As best as I could glean from my research, the dish originated in Rome at the end of world war two, and was most likely a result of eggs and bacon being provided to the area in abundance from allied troops as emergency relief rations.
 Many American soldiers began referring to it as "pasta breakfast", or "Italian bacon and eggs".

 This creamy bacon mushroom carbonara is a great example of pasta as comfort food, like our recipe for chicken, spinach and artichoke pasta.
-If you're looking for another smoky bacon recipe, you'll really love bacon, kale and Yukon gold potato hash!
+If you're looking for another smoky salty bacon recipe, you'll really love bacon, kale and Yukon gold potato hash!

 Jump to: